lizongying/go-crawler/README.md

   app.NewApp(NewExample1Spider, NewExample2Spider).Run()
   ```

-* Local DevServer
+* Local MockServer

-  To facilitate development and debugging, the framework comes with a built-in local DevServer that can be enabled by
+  To facilitate development and debugging, the framework comes with a built-in local MockServer that can be enabled by
-  setting `enable_dev_server: true` in the configuration.
-By using the local DevServer, you can more easily simulate and
+  setting `mock_server.enable: true` in the configuration.
+By using the local MockServer, you can more easily simulate
+  and
   observe network requests and responses, as well as handle custom route logic.
 This provides developers with a
   convenient tool to quickly locate and resolve issues.

-  You can customize routes by implementing the `pkg.Route` interface and registering them with the DevServer in the
+  You can customize routes by implementing the `pkg.Route` interface and registering them with the MockServer in the
-  spider by calling `AddDevServerRoutes(...pkg.Route)`.
+  spider by calling `AddMockServerRoutes(...pkg.Route)`.

-    * The DevServer supports both HTTP and HTTPS, and you can specify the DevServer's URL by setting the `dev_server`
+    * The MockServer supports both HTTP and HTTPS, and you can specify the MockServer's URL by setting the `mock_server`
       option. `http://localhost:8081` represents using HTTP protocol, and `https://localhost:8081` represents using
       HTTPS protocol.
-    * By default, the DevServer displays JA3 fingerprints.
+    * By default, the MockServer displays JA3 fingerprints.
 JA3 is an algorithm used for TLS client fingerprinting, and
       it shows information about the TLS version and cipher suites used by the client when establishing a connection
       with the server.
-    * You can use the tls tool to generate the server's private key and certificate for use with HTTPS in the DevServer.
+    * You can use the tls tool to generate the server's private key and certificate for use with HTTPS in the MockServer.
       The tls tool can help you generate self-signed certificates for local development and testing environments.
-    * The DevServer includes multiple built-in routes that provide rich functionalities to simulate various network
+    * The MockServer includes multiple built-in routes that provide rich functionalities to simulate various network
       scenarios and assist in development and debugging.
 You can choose the appropriate route based on your needs and
-      configure it in the DevServer to simulate specific network responses and behaviors.
+      configure it in the MockServer to simulate specific network responses and behaviors.

         * BadGatewayRoute: Simulates returning a 502 status code.
         * Big5Route: Simulates using the big5 encoding.